seangwright/FalcoDocs/docs/routing.md

 Bearing this in mind, routing can practically be represented by a list of these "mappings" known in Falco as an `HttpEndpoint` which bind together: a route, verb and handler.

-> Note: All of the following examples are _fully functional_ web apps.
+> Note: All of the following examples are _fully functioning_ web apps.

 ```fsharp
 open Falco